flatpickles/sketchbook/README.md

         -   Simple crossfade
         -   Alpha overlay for custom cutouts, wipes, etc
         -   Maybe a base Sketch class function called when transition begins?

+Philosophy:

+-   Start a project as quickly as possible: idea to pixels without losing a train of thought.
+Creative workflow optimized from the moment of first concept.
+-   Create portable work.
+Easily carry your projects into another context (client work, etc) with minimal transportation cost (redesigning, rebuilding).